privacy-tech-lab/gpc-privacy-choice/README.md

 ## Installation of Browser Extension

   Follow the instructions below in order to download this browser extension.

-1. Clone the library by entering `git clone https://github.com/privacy-tech-lab/privacy-choice-browser-extension.git` into your terminal.
+1. Clone the library by entering `git clone https://github.com/privacy-tech-lab/privacy-choice.git` into your terminal.
 2. The Privacy Choice Browser Extension should now be downloaded locally onto your device.
 Next, open a tab on Google Chrome.
 3. In the top right corner of the browser, there's an icon of a puzzle piece.
 Click on the icon, and then subsequently click `Manage Extensions`.
 4. You should be brought to a page that contains all of the different extensions you have downloaded to Chrome.
 In the top left corner, click on the button that says `Load unpacked`.
-5. Select the folder `privacy-choice-browser-extension/src` from your files.
+5. Select the folder `privacy-choice-browser/src` from your files.
 6. The extension should now be downloaded on your browser.
 Enjoy!

 ## Files and Directories in this Repo

-- `src/`: Contains the main contents of the privacy choice browser extension.
+- `src/`: Contains the main contents of the Privacy Choice browser extension.
 - `src/libs-css`: Contains all of the CSS libraries used in the browser extension.
 - `src/libs-js`: Contains all of the JS libraries used in the browser extension.
 - `src/options`: Contains the UI elements and scripts for the supplemental options page.